zaxymelkt/kny/content/Systems - Universal/Combat/Statistics.md

 - For Demon Slayers, their stats range between a value of 1 to 60, a demon slayer is considered [[Hashira]] level if more than 4 stats are estimated beyond 40.

 - For Demons, their stats range between a value of 20 to 90.
-A Demon is considered [[12 Kizuki]] level if more than 4 stats are estimated beyond 50.
+A Demon is considered [[Twelve Kizuki]] level if more than 4 stats are estimated beyond 50.

 ---